Arubacloud/arubacloud-provider-kog/README.md

 ### Single resource installation

-To manage a single resource, you can install the specific Helm chart for that resource.
-For example, to install the `arubacloud-provider-kog-subnet` resource, you can use the following command:
+To manage resources from a specific category, you can install the dedicated Helm chart.
+Here are examples for each category:

+**Subnet resources:**
 ```sh
 helm install arubacloud-provider-kog-subnet arubacloud-provider-kog-subnet \
   --repo https://marketplace.krateo.io \